-The Wellbeing and Leisure Collection includes a selection of books to help you understand and manage your health and wellbeing, and a number of fiction and non fiction titles that you can read for general relaxation, enjoyment and advice on everyday living.
+The Wellbeing and Leisure Collections include a selection of books to support your health and wellbeing, and a number of fiction and non fiction titles for general relaxation,enjoyment and advice on everyday living.

 Titles for the collection have been recommended by Wellbeing Services at the University, by the Reading Agency through the Reading Well, Books on Prescription scheme and also via personal recommendation of students and staff at the University.